Waoap/Type-Writer/README.md

 **autoStart:** *Seeing the name of a thing one thinks of its function...*

-## Want all the Type-Writer of the whole activity to move in order?
+## Want all the Type-Writer of the whole activity to display in order?
 You can use the following code in your 'Activity'(kotlin):

 ```kotlin